MarianaAzedo/bugtracker-cbwa/README.md

 ## Author_info

-Created by Mariana Azedo 2020095
+Created by [@marianaazedo] - feel free to contact me!